aarontran/g309.2-0.6/Notes.md

 If the fit values agree within error, then there is no need to go further.
 I will most likely just stick to backscal = 0.88 for consistency's sake.

-TODO -- a few commands modified, need to be executed to get helpful output products (specifically dump useful LaTeX tables for appendices and the like).

 If the fit values disagree, then we need to work on this further.